Karan-Asija-GKM-IT/expense-tracker-docs/docs/index.md

 ### Project Overview

 The **Personal Expense Tracker** is a **web-based and mobile-accessible application** that enables users to manage income and expenses effectively through an **intuitive dashboard interface**.
-It provides a **central overview page** displaying monthly income, weekly expenses (with a pie chart), last month’s comparison, and recent transactions.
+It provides a **central overview page** displaying monthly income, monthly expenses (with a pie chart), last month’s pie chart, and recent transactions.

-The system is designed as a **Progressive Web App (PWA)** to ensure responsive, cross-platform usability with secure storage, fast load times, and seamless offline support.
+The system is designed as a **Progressive Web App (PWA)** to ensure responsive, cross-platform usability with secure storage, and fast load times.

 It empowers individuals to maintain financial awareness, analyze spending habits, and generate **monthly transaction reports in PDF format**.
 A **CI/CD pipeline** ensures deployment quality, and integrated QA practices maintain system reliability.

 ---